 - If you are in Cuyahoga County and are housing insecure (without a place to stay, or facing homelessness), consider A Place 4 Me.
 They provide temporary housing referrals, emergency rental assistance, and other services.
 The best contact there is Christie Sozio, who can be reached at 440-823-7227.

-- Please note that major utility carriers in Northeast Ohio (Cleveland Water, Cleveland Public Power, FirstEnergy, and Dominion) have all pledged to continue service to customers during this crisis.
+- Utilities: Major utility carriers in Northeast Ohio (Cleveland Water, Cleveland Public Power, FirstEnergy, and Dominion) have all pledged to continue service to customers during this crisis.
 However, if you are falling behind on payments, please contact the utility company directly to find out what your options are.

-- If your employment situation has changed with the COVID-19 outbreak, you may be eligible for SNAP (Supplemental Nutrition Assistance Program).
+- Depending on your situation, you may be eligible for SNAP.
 Page through this detailed slideshow to see what SNAP would offer, what the qualifications are, etc. To apply for benefits, click on your current state of residence and contact the local SNAP office.

 Please continue to check your email and stay tuned to our social media channels.
 We can still engage with you virtually to help answer any questions and concerns you may have and get you the information and resources needed to thrive in this moment.
 We are committed to doing whatever we can to support you during this time.